The Best Ways To Make Your Home and Move Environmentally Friendly

 Run the shortest cycles on the dishwasher and washing machine.
 Unless your clothes or dishes are heavily soiled, the shortest cycle on the washer or dishwasher will get them just as clean as a longer cycle, but it’ll save a lot of water over time.

 Re-think your lawn.
-The lawn is one of the worst offenders when it comes to environmental damage.
+Lawns are one of the worst offenders when it comes to environmental damage.
 Maintaining a lawn involves fertilizers and pesticides that leach into groundwater, and keeping it green and barefoot-worthy requires a lot of water.
 Mowing requires non-renewable gasoline and emits greenhouse gases.
 Consider ditching your lawn for a beautiful, low-maintenance xeriscape, which requires little to no water.

 Finally get your household waste under control

-In 2018, Americans generated more than 292 million tons of household waste—around five pounds per person per day.
+Every year, the U.S. produces 268 million tons of waste—almost five pounds per person per day. .
 With a recycling and composting rate of just 32.1 percent, America sends the majority of its solid waste to landfills, where it produces methane, carbon dioxide, and other poisonous gases.
 So your first order of business in your new place is to recycle religiously if you don’t already.
 Also:

 Go paperless.
 Paper accounts create a huge amount of waste, and although most paper can be recycled, much of it isn’t, or can’t be.
 Reduce your paper consumption as much as possible—opt for paperless bill paying, invoicing, and receipts, and opt out of junk mail.
 Clean up spills with microfiber instead of paper towels or disposable wipes, and invest in a stack of cloth napkins instead of using disposable ones.

 Compost.
-A backyard compost pile provides you with rich compost for your garden, and it helps you dramatically reduce food waste, which accounts for a large portion of household waste.
+A backyard compost pile provides rich compost for your garden and helps you dramatically reduce food waste, which accounts for a large portion of household waste.
 But food isn’t the only thing you can compost.
 Other things you can toss on the compost pile include non-glossy paper, cardboard, natural fabrics, dryer lint, and wine corks.
 Shred these items into small pieces before adding them to the heap.

 Buy in bulk.
 Food packaging has a giant, terrible impact on the environment.
 It comprises half of all municipal waste, and it ends up in waterways and inside wildlife as microplastics.
 It strangles sea creatures, traps land critters, and breaks down into toxic chemicals in the soil.
 Whenever possible, buy your food in bulk.
 Bring your own bags to the store with you, and skip the produce bags—or reuse them.